We’re bringing

 What’s Possible by 2030

-If we get this right, we can cut Georgia’s carbon impact by at least one-third in just 10 years, from 125 megatons (Mt) of carbon dioxide equivalent (CO2e) to 79 Mt.
-This is based on emissions reductions in five, high-impact areas:
+If we get this right, we can cut Georgia’s carbon impact by 57% in 2030 compared to 2005 levels, from 156 megatons (MT) of carbon dioxide equivalent (CO2e) to 67 MT.
+This is based on ambitious but achievable emissions reductions in five, high-impact areas:

 Electricity